 - Sponsors should report any USDA Food complaints by email.
 The complaints should include the listed information:

 - Name of the school and the person submitting the complaint

 - Product name

 - Description of the problem

 - o Date or month received

 - Pack date or best if used by date

-- o Quantity of product affected & remaining product quantity
+- Quantity of product affected & remaining product quantity

 - Any codes on the product or case

-- Pictures of damages or information on the package or case
+- o Pictures of the damage or information on the package or case

-Accessing Data in NDFoods
+Accessing data in NDFoods

-- USDA Food reps should be set up as a user in NDFoods.
+- USDA Food reps should be set up as users in NDFoods.
 Individuals will need an ND login to access NDFoods. - Sponsors can access food surveys, customer orders, and processing invoices in NDFoods

-Receiving Monthly USDA Food Brown Box Deliveries
+Receiving monthly USDA Food Brown Box Deliveries